ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

 - title is the title under which you can access to the process.
   Make sure that you insert a new title which every new process.

+- abstract is a description that will be shown on the description of the wps service.
+While this field is optional, please make sure that you provide a meaningful description for the users of your service.

 - imageId is the tag or the image id of the docker image that contains the code.
 Here we use the filter_big image we created in the last step.